1) Who should attend the CAN DO Program?

 6) Does the CAN DO Program have research to show its effectiveness?

-Can Do MS analyzed data collected from CAN DO Program participants with multiple sclerosis as part of its outcomes-measurement study launched in 2007.
-The initial analysis will determine whether the data collected from participants with MS is a large enough sample to scientifically validate the effectiveness of the CAN DO Programs.
+Can Do MS analyzes data collected from CAN DO Program participants with multiple sclerosis as part of its outcomes-measurement each year.
+Click here to review the 2014 CAN DO Program Outcomes Report.